 The bad news, food allergies have been on the rise for the last two decades not just in United States but worldwide.
 The good news, more people are educated to this condition and public awareness is growing.
 Nut free classrooms and lunch tables are becoming commonplace in schools and daycares.
 Restaurants are more accommodating and there is a proliferation of websites offering nut free foods.

 Important first steps in diagnosing food allergies is seeing a board certified allergist.
 A single screening test such as a blood test should not by itself be used to diagnose a food allergy.
-An allergist uses a detailed medical history, serum assays (blood tests), skin prick tests and possibly an oral challenge to arrive at a diagnosis.
+An allergist uses a detailed medical history, skin prick tests, serum assays (blood tests), and possibly an oral challenge to arrive at a diagnosis.
 A skilled allergist knows how best to interpret your clinical history with your test results.

 True food allergies must be distinguished from food intolerances such as gluten intolerance (celiac disease) or lactose intolerance.
 True food allergies require a person to carry Epinephrine at all times.
 90% of the time the skin is involved and patients classically present with hives.
 Other symptoms include: